-ITER’s fusion power will reach 500 MW during the deuterium-tritium inductive plasma operation with an energy input of only 50 MW, yielding an energy multiplication factor of 10.
+ITER’s fusion power will reach 500 MW during the deuterium-tritium inductive plasma operation.
 Heat will be transferred by the Tokamak Cooling Water System from client systems to the environment through the secondary cooling system.
 TCWS is designed to cool client systems, such as the first-wall/blanket, vacuum vessel, divertor, and neutral beam injector.
 Additional operations include baking of in-vessel components, chemical control of water provided to client systems, draining and drying for maintenance, and leak detection/localization.

 To remove the heat from the components closest to the plasma, the tokamak cooling water system will rely on over 36 kilometres of nuclear-grade piping and fittings as well as a large number supports, valves, pumps, heat exchangers and tanks—all integrated into the limited space of the Tokamak Complex.
 The final design review was held successfully held in November 2017 for the elements that need to be in place by First Plasma.